 Essentially, these contracts work by both ends of the user agreement fulfilling their part.
 To illustrate this, say you need a rental agreement drawn up.
 You would pay the lawyer and then wait a specific amount of time before receiving your document.

 In a smart contract, you pay with your cryptocurrency and then instantly get access to the document.
-Both parties have to enact their part, triggering the automatic execution of code that fulfills the terms and conditions around the contract.
+Both parties have to enact their part, triggering the automatic execution of code that fulfils the terms and conditions of the contract.

-A smart contract has the ability to operate independently or together with other self-executing contracts.
+A smart contract can operate independently or together with other self-executing contracts.
 A user may set a group of them together, and these will depend on each other to complete a specific task.